Lip balm: Addictive ingredients

+Some physicians have suggested that certain types of lip balm can be addictive or contain ingredients that actually cause drying, the accuracy of which has been debated by many professionals.
+Lip balm manufacturers sometimes state in their FAQs that there is nothing addictive in their products or that all ingredients are listed and approved by the FDA.
+Claims regarding potentially irritating ingredients in some lip balms have been disputed, with no evidence supporting extreme allegations.
+However, some experts such as dermatologist Dr. Cynthia Bailey state that some ingredients in lip balm directly causes sensitive lip skin which may lead to addiction.
+Dermatology professor Marcia Driscoll also adds onto this argument by stating that aroma ingredients found in flavored or scented lip balms have the potential to irritate skin.

-Causes
+Causes for Dependency

 According to a report, professor Brad Rohu states that it is natural for the lips to feel dry.
 The exposure to environments with cold, dry, or windy weather can directly cause the chapping of the lips as well as behaviors such as lip licking or mouth breathing.
 These factors may directly contribute to an increased amount of lip balm usage.
 According to dermatologist Amy Derick, those who have expressed dependencies on lip balm have developed a desire of how the lips feel after application.
 She also mentions that the variety of lip balm flavor may also directly cause lip balm dependency as a person may want to lick their lips to taste the flavor, which may consequentially remove the lip balm coating from the lips.
 This may also leave saliva on the lips which can dry up and make the lips feel even more dry than they initially were.